Fraud Blocker

 Waved Albatross

 During a Galapagos Islands tour, you can learn about the waved albatross.
 Amazingly, it is the largest bird in the Galapagos Islands and the only albatross species found in the tropics.
 To further describe, the waved albatross has a white head and a bit of yellow on its crown and neck.
 The feathers are brown with white breasts and underwings.
-The waved albatross feeds itself at night on squid and spends the majority of its life at sea.
-Furthermore, this bird lands only to mate and reproduce.
-You can spot the waved albatross only on Española Island.
+The waved albatross spends the majority of its life at sea and only lands to mate and reproduce.

 Magnificent Frigate birds